 We strive to meet the highest quality and safety standards.

-- To improve the health status of NHC Advantage Members.
+- Improving the health status of NHC Advantage Members.

-- To ensure access to high quality and safe health care services in the NHC Advantage service area.
+- Ensuring access to high quality and safe health care services in the NHC Advantage service area.

 For more information about the NHC Advantage Quality program, please call Member Services at 1-844-854-6886 (TTY 711).
 Calls to this number are free.